amontalenti/streams/index.rst

 Introducing Apache Kafka
 ========================

-Log centric message passing system developed at LinkedIn.
+Log-centric messaging system developed at LinkedIn.

-Designed for throughput and extremely efficient resource use.
+Designed for throughput; efficient resource use.

-    * Persists to disk, but in-memory serving of recent data
+    * Persists to disk; in-memory serving of recent data
-    * Little to no overhead for addition consumers
+    * Little to no overhead for new consumers
-    * Scalable to tens of thousands of messages per second
+    * Scalable to 1000's of messages per second

 As of 0.8, full replication of topic data.